-Particularly, the tracking of (unmanned) vehicles, such as the robots or forklifts found in industry, the hospital beds or equipment carts in healthcare, and the shopping carts in retail, is still demanding IPSs that deliver decimeter-level accurate tracking at a very low cost or couple a highly available centimeter-level navigation with a low to medium price tag.
-The traditional radio frequency-based IPSs do not accuracyscale due to self-interference and/or interference with the (existing) communication infrastructure.
-The two most recent competitors, ultra-wideband (UWB) and visible light positioning (VLP) are better suited.
-The former scales comparatively well due to its interference minimization, the latter by virtue of its vast license- and congestion-exempt spectrum.
+Particularly, the tracking of (unmanned) vehicles, such as the robots or forklifts found in industry, the hospital beds or equipment carts in healthcare and the shopping carts in retail, is still demanding IPS that either deliver decimetrelevel accurate tracking at a very low cost or couple a highlyavailable centimetre-level navigation with a low to medium price tag.
+The traditional radio frequency-based IPS do not accuracy-scale due to self-interference and/or interference with the (existing) communication infrastructure.
+The two most recent competitors, ultra-wideband (UWB) and Visible Light Positioning (VLP) are better suited.
+The former scales comparatively well due to its interference minimisation, the latter by virtue of its vast license- and congestion-exempt spectrum.

-UWB minimizes interference by transmitting (sub)nanosecond modulated pulse signals that have a low and well-regulated effective isotropic radiated power.
+UWB minimises interference by transmitting (sub)nanosecond modulated pulse signals that have a low and wellregulated effective isotropic radiated power.
 The high temporal resolution allows to accurately measure the signal's time of flight (TOF) and to finely resolve the multipath components in the channel impulse response (CIR).
-The associated real-time, centimeter-order positioning renders UWB one of the most promising IPS technologies to date [3], as attested by its sprouting commercial deployments and its integration in high-end smartphones.
+The associated realtime, centimetre-order positioning renders UWB one of the most promising IPS technologies to date [3], as attested by its sprouting commercial deployments and its integration in highend smartphones.
 The latter enables a swift interfacing with IoT devices.
-Moreover, UWB-enabled location-aware sensor networks dispose of a power-efficient, jamming and interception resilient, encrypted communication means that permits both collaborative localization and localization with respect to a quickly deployed reference infrastructure.
-For UWB, ToF-based asymmetric double-sided two-way ranging (aSDS-TWR) is the dominant localization principle, trading-off practicality, latency and accuracy [3].
-It mitigates the degrading effect of clock drift, without requiring time synchronization and without a large message overhead.
+Moreover, UWB-enabled location-aware sensor networks dispose of a power-efficient, jamming and interception resilient, encrypted communication means that permits both collaborative localisation and localisation with respect to a quickly-deployed reference infrastructure.
+For UWB, ToFbased asymmetric double-sided two-way ranging (aSDS-TWR) is the dominant localisation principle, trading-off practicality, latency and accuracy [3].
+It mitigates the degrading effect of clock drift, without requiring time synchronisation and without a large message overhead.

-As a smart lighting application, VLP profits from both lightemitting diodes (LEDs) becoming ubiquitous, i.e., the solidstate lighting revolution [4], and the advent of the Light(ing) as a Service (LaaS) business model, i.e., introducing service differentiation in a provider-maintained lighting infrastructure.
+As a smart lighting application, VLP profits from both lightemitting diodes (LEDs) becoming ubiquitous, i.e. the solidstate lighting revolution [4], and the advent of the Light(ing) as a Service (LaaS) business model, i.e. introducing service differentiation in a provider-maintained lighting infrastructure.
 VLP inexpensively infers accurate positioning by demultiplexing the unnoticeably (intensity) modulated LEDs' photocurrent contributions.
 Its main economic driver is based on the concurrent use of (part of) the existing illumination infrastructure.
-Already supporting pulse-width dimming, LEDs can easily be wielded for square-waves-based frequency-division multiplexing access (FDMA) [5].
+Already supporting pulse-width dimming, LEDs can easily be wielded for square waves-based frequency-division multiplexing access (FDMA) [5].
 VLP's benefits include its minimal contribution and relative immunity to electromagnetic interference, and its limited transmission range that entails safety and privacy [4].
-The wide applicability, high coverage, aptitude for energy efficiency and harvesting, smartphone compatibility, and substantial receiver-side scalability are also appealing to IoT applications.
+The wide applicability, high coverage, aptitude for energy efficiency and harvesting, smartphonecompatibility, and substantial receiver-side scalability are also appealing to IoT applications.